-- A. Regularly report to the Board of Directors about committee activities, issues, and related recommendations. - B. Provide an open avenue of communication between internal audit, the external auditors and the Board of Directors. - C. Report annually to the shareholders, describing the committee's composition, responsibilities and how there were discharged, and any other information required by rule, including approval of non-audit services. - D. Review any other reports the company issues that relate to committee responsibilities.
+- A. Regularly report to the Board of Directors about Committee activities, issues, and related recommendations. - B. Provide an open avenue of communication between Internal Audit, the external auditors and the Board of Directors. - C. Report annually to the shareholders, describing the Committee's composition, responsibilities and how they were discharged, and any other information required by rule, including approval of non-audit services. - D. Review any other reports the Company issues that relate to Committee responsibilities.